Whatever Happened to P.J. Soles?

 Whatever Happened to P.J.
-Soles is the fifth studio album by the alternative rock band Local H. It was released on April 6, 2004 on Studio E Records.
+Soles is the fifth studio album by the alternative rock band Local H. It was released on April 6, 2004, on Studio E Records.
 It received an Australian release doubled with Alive '05 on July 16, 2007.
 "California Songs" and "Hey, Rita" have become staples at many of Local H's live performances.
+The album is Scott Lucas' favourite Local H record.

 The album title references P.J.
 Soles, an American actress, known for her roles in John Carpenter's 1978 horror film Halloween, the 1979 musical comedy Rock N Roll High School, and Ivan Reitman's 1981 comedy Stripes.